tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 [`Connected`](#connected-peer) state as an `incoming` peer.

 The accepted peer might not be known by the peer manager.
-In this case it is registered in the peer store, without any associated address.
+In this case the peer is registered in the peer store, without any associated address.
 The peer `LastConnected` time is set and the `DialFailures` counter is reset for all addresses associated to the peer.